vsb-js/example-be-w-2022/README.md

 ## Description

 This is example project of simple REST API.
-This API contains two entities (Post and comment under the post).
+This API contains two entities with 1:N association (Post and Comment under the post).
-The whole app is build on the top of express web server and prisma ORM.
-As the database engine is used Sqlite3.
+The whole app is built on the top of [express](https://www.npmjs.com/package/express) web server and [prisma](https://www.prisma.io) ORM.
+As the database engine is used [sqlite3](https://www.npmjs.com/package/sqlite3).

+Feel free to start your own project from this example :-).

 ## Dependencies
 1. [nodejs](https://nodejs.org/en/) >= 14
 2. [npm](https://www.npmjs.com/)
 3. [git](https://git-scm.com/)